silverhammermba/superuser/_posts/2013-04-01-all_your_base.markdown

 Don't get freaked out by the notation!
 Think about how you say "1324": one thousand three hundred and twenty four.
-Or to make a slight modification: one thousand, three hundreds, two tens, and 4 ones; this is exactly what the formula is doing!
+Or to make a slight modification: one thousand, three hundreds, two tens, and four ones; this is exactly what the formula is doing!
 Converting from base 5 is similar except now all of the tens becomes fives: